What Does The Coefficient Represent In A Chemical Formula

 Coefficients are indispensable for balancing chemical equations, ensuring adherence to the law of conservation of mass.
 This law dictates that matter cannot be created or destroyed in a chemical reaction, implying that the number of atoms of each element must remain constant throughout the reaction.

 To balance a chemical equation, coefficients are strategically adjusted until the number of atoms of each element is identical on both the reactant and product sides of the equation.
-For example, consider the unbalanced equation:
+To give you an idea, consider the unbalanced equation:

 CH₄ + O₂ → CO₂ + H₂O